NUM-Forschungsdatenplattform/num-portal-webapp/docs/01_user_account/01_user_account.md

 ```{important}
 After your successful registration you can only see the portals welcome page until your account gets approved.
 The organization administrator responsible for you is automatically informed via email about your registration.
 However, the approval is a manual process due to security reasons and therefore can take some time.
 If you want to see how to approve user accounts go to the section [User management -> Unapproved users](../07_user_management/01_unapproved_users/01_unapproved_users.md)
 ```

+## Edit your user account

+At the bottom left of the portal you can access your user account at any time.

+Within the user account page you can change your First name and your Last name, as well as the passwort by clicking on the "UPDATE PASSWORD" button.
+To save your updated credentials you need to click "SAVE CHANGES".

+Within this page you can see (but not change) your E-mail address, organization and current roles.